Illarion-eV/Illarion-Dev/README.md

 1. Copy the file `.env.dist` and name that copy `.env`.
 2. Using a text editor, fill in local repository paths in `.env`.
-3. For unused repositories paths can be left blank.
+3. For unused repositories, paths can be left blank.

 ### Where to get your local repository from: